Tay-j/Beast2.7-Dev-IntelliJ/README.md

 To test the package for release, we use ant to compile it.

-First, you need build.xml in the MyPackage directory with the following script.
+First, you need to create a build.xml file in the MyPackage directory with the following script.
 ```
 <!-- Build F84 model -->
 <project basedir="." default="build_jar_all_F84" name="BUILD_F84">